"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Related Work

-These concerns have led to an emergence of work on explainable hate speech models and TCs.
-For example, Yadav et al. \cite{yadav_tox-bart_2024} developed Tox-BART to recognize the cognizance of implicit hate speech and further implicit hate \emph{explain}, while \citet{mathew_hatexplain_2022} contributed the first benchmarking dataset, HateXplain, to promote interpretable hate speech detection.
-Given that toxicity detection models are prone to counterfactual or adversarial attacks, asking these models to provide rationales with contextual reasoning \cite{zhou_cobra_2023}, or real-world knowledge \cite{lin_leveraging_2022} has also improved the performance of toxicity classifications \cite{yadav_tox-bart_2024}.

-The need to identify and interpret explicit and implicit hate is even more critical for detecting toxic content aimed at historically marginalized groups.
-For many users with marginalized identities, TCs have perpetuated societal biases, and led to further discrimination and content suppression \cite{sap_risk_2019, sap_annotators_2022, dias_oliva_fighting_2021, lyu_i_2024, heung_vulnerable_2024}.
-This harm is evident when language models misclassify regional dialects, such as African-American Vernacular English, as toxic \cite{sap_risk_2019, halevy_mitigating_2021, elnagar_systematic_2021}, or mislabel and suppress vocabulary popular in queer communities \cite{dias_oliva_fighting_2021, dorn_harmful_2024}.
-Research shows that these harms are partly due to who annotates the training data and whose voices are represented in toxicity benchmarking datasets \cite{blodgett_racial_2017, blodgett_language_2020, selvam_tail_2023, rauh_characteristics_2022}.
-Researchers found that annotator identities play a significant role in how models interpret toxicity \cite{goyal_is_2022, kumar2021toxic, garg_handling_2023, cabitza_toward_2023} and performance can be improved by incorporating annotations from historically marginalized groups, as demonstrated by Goyal et al. \cite{goyal_is_2022} who created ``specialized rater pools'' of African American or Queer raters.
+While most online platforms rely on AI advances to identify toxic content, an emerging body of research shows that TCs and language models perpetuate societal biases and led to further discrimination and marginalization of users with marginalized identities of gender, race, and other attributes \cite{sap_risk_2019, sap_annotators_2022, dias_oliva_fighting_2021, lyu_i_2024, heung_vulnerable_2024}.
+For example, language models have been shown to misclassify regional dialects, such as African-American Vernacular English, as toxic \cite{sap_risk_2019, halevy_mitigating_2021, elnagar_systematic_2021}, or mislabel and suppress vocabulary popular in queer communities \cite{dias_oliva_fighting_2021, dorn_harmful_2024}.
+These harms stem in part from who annotates the training data and whose voices are represented in toxicity benchmarking datasets \cite{blodgett_racial_2017, blodgett_language_2020, selvam_tail_2023, rauh_characteristics_2022}.
+Annotator identities play a significant role in shaping how models interpret toxicity \cite{goyal_is_2022, kumar2021toxic, garg_handling_2023, cabitza_toward_2023}, and performance has shown improvement when annotations from historically marginalized groups were incorporated.
+For example, Goyal et al. \cite{goyal_is_2022} demonstrated that creating ``specialized rater pools'' of African American or Queer raters enhanced model outcomes.